MoAlyousef/c_import/README.md

 # c_import

-This is a small crate providing a c_import macro (also a cpp_import macro), which can be used to import C headers into your program.
-You need [bindgen](https://github.com/rust-lang/rust-bindgen) to be installed in your system.
+This is a small proc macro crate providing a c_import macro (also a cpp_import macro), which can be used to import C headers into your program.
+It leverages [bindgen](https://github.com/rust-lang/rust-bindgen), so it needs to be installed in your system.

 ## Usage
 In your Cargo.toml: